Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups: Normalizations of intertwining operators

 In a series of influential papers \cite{Sh1, Sh2, Sh3, Sh4, Sh5, KeSh, Sh6, Sh7} stretching over $12$ years, Shahidi made a deep study of local coefficients and developed a theory of $\gamma$-factors for generic representations of connected reductive groups.
 In particular, as a culmination of this study, he showed that local coefficients can be expressed in terms of these $\gamma$-factors.
 These results play a key role in the study of automorphic forms, in particular in Arthur's theory of endoscopic classification.

-The theory of $\gamma$-factors is very delicate because it requires a careful normalization of various quantities (such as Weyl group representatives) and a careful evaluation of pertinent integrals in the rank $1$ case (i.e., for $\SL_2$ and $\SU(2,1)$).
+The theory of $\gamma$-factors is very delicate because it requires a careful normalization of various quantities (such as Weyl group representatives) and a careful evaluation of pertinent integrals in the rank $1$ case (i.e., for $\SL_2$ and $\SU_{2,1}$).
 As the theory evolved over a period of $12$ years, and it was not a priori clear what the precise shape of the final product should be, it is understandable that different normalizations may have been preferred at different points in time, for different reasons.
-As a consequence, various formulas (of the same quantity) which appeared in \cite{Sh5, KeSh, Sh7} are not consistent with each other.
+As a consequence, various formulas (of the same quantity) which appeared in \cite{Sh5, KeSh, Sh7} are not entirely consistent with each other, at least at first glance.
 In this subsection, with the benefit of hindsight, we shall explain and resolve these discrepancies so that one has a consistent story.
-We stress that the discrepancies that we point out are mainly the results of different choices of normalizations, and not of any conceptual flaws with Shahidi's arguments.
+We thank Shahidi for his help in clarifying the material in this subsection, and stress that the discrepancies pointed out mainly result from different choices of normalizations and the occasional typos in translating from one setting to another, and not of any conceptual flaws in Shahidi's arguments.

 We shall first review the key formula of Shahidi expressing local coefficients in terms of gamma factors.
-Let $F$ be a local field of characteristic zero.
-Fix a non-trivial unitary character $\psi_F$ of $F$.
+Let $F$ be a local field of characteristic zero and fix a non-trivial unitary character $\psi_F$ of $F$.
 In this subsection, we consider an arbitrary quasi-split connected reductive algebraic group $G$ over $F$.
-Fix an $F$-splitting $\spl = (B,T,\{X_\alpha\})$ of $G$.
-Let $\ww$ be the Whittaker datum for $G$ determined by $\spl$ and $\psi_F$.
+Fix an $F$-splitting $\spl = (B,T,\{X_\alpha\})$ of $G$ and let $\ww$ be the Whittaker datum for $G$ determined by $\spl$ and $\psi_F$.